-Dr. Braitstein is an epidemiologist living and working in Kenya since 2007.
-Most of her research has been oriented around major health and social issues in East Africa including HIV prevention, treatment, and the cascade of HIV care, and high risk children and youth including those who have been orphaned (from HIV and other causes), separated, abandoned, and those who are street-connected.
-Dr. Braitstein is a CIHR Chair of Applied Public Health Research, and won the 2017 CIHR Institute of Public and Population Health Mid-Career Trail Blazer Award for her work with street-connected and homeless youth in East Africa.
-In addition to doing her own research, Paula is Co-Field Director of Research for the Academic Model Providing Access to Healthcare (AMPATH) Consortium in which University of Toronto (Faculty of Medicine and the Dalla Lana School of Public Health) is a partner.
+Dr. Paula Braitstein was an epidemiologist living and working in Kenya since 2007.
+The Peer Navigator Project was the culmination of multiple years of research dedicated to supporting street-connected youth’s right to health care.
+She worked tirelessly as the project lead through her multi-year battle against pancreatic cancer until her passing in October, 2022.
+She led applied public health research in East Africa centred on improving HIV prevention and treatment, with a focus on orphaned, abandoned, and street-connected children and youth.
+Dr. Braitstein was a CIHR Chair of Applied Public Health Research and won the 2017 CIHR Institute of Public and Population Health Mid-Career Trail Blazer Award for her work with street-connected and homeless youth in East Africa.
+In addition to her own research, Paula was Co-Field Director of Research for the Academic Model Providing Access to Healthcare (AMPATH) Consortium in which University of Toronto (Faculty of Medicine and the Dalla Lana School of Public Health) is a partner.

 Dr. Ayuku’s research interests have focused on Mental Health and Child Development especially with Street Children and their Developmental Milestones, Nutrition, Health, Sexuality, HIV/AIDS, Post-Traumatic Stress Disorder and Addiction.
 His activities have included both administrative leadership positions and leading research teams.
 In addition, he has been involved, as team leader, in development of curricula in the University including; Bachelor and Masters of Science in Medical Psychology and Clinical Psychology for the Department of Behavioural Sciences, School of Medicine, College of Health Sciences.